Kazooki123/crabby-docs/src/pages/docs.md

 # Introduction

-**Welcome to the world of Crabby**, a programming language made entirely in the **Rust**, designed to meet the demands of the modern programming era.
+**Welcome to the world of Crabby!** A programming language made entirely in **[Rust](https://www.rust-lang.org/learn)**, designed to meet the demands of the modern programming era.
 Crabby is not just another language; it's a paradigm shift that aims to redefine the way we approach programming.

 Crabby has a **Pythonic** yet **Functional**-like syntax.
 Which means if you know mostly about coding in Python, you'd probably appreciate this language.